wdcampbell3/tools-hub/README.md

 ### 4. Deploy to Netlify

 1. Push your code to a GitHub repository.
-(Create the repo on GitHub first, then just ask the AI to push the code to the repo by providing the repo URL) (Create the repo on GitHub first, then just ask the AI to push the code to the repo by providing the repo URL)
+(Create the repo on GitHub first, then just ask the AI to push the code to the repo by providing the repo URL)
 2. Log in to [Netlify](https://www.netlify.com).
 3. Click "Add new site" → "Import an existing project".
 4. Select your GitHub repository.